CrystalxxD/Yr11-Assessment-Task-1---Data-Science-Project/PROJECT_DEVELOPMENT.md

 ### April 4
 - Added the Testing and Debugging part so that the history of creating the code is more clear.

+### April 7
+- Edited requirement txt as well as readme so that the user can the pip install -r requirements.txt to get all the funtions that is needed to be downloaded.
+Changed structure chart and added peer evaluation.
 ---
 # Peer Evaluation
 ## Stephan: